pierrediedhiou/cybersecurity-journey/glossary.md

 security standards designed to protect card payment data
 - **Plaintext** — The original readable message or data before encryption.
 Can be a document, image, or any binary data
+- **PGP** — Pretty Good Privacy, software that implements encryption for files, digital signing and secure communication
+- **Private Key** — Secret key kept by the owner, used to decrypt data or sign messages in asymmetric encryption
+- **Public Key** — Key shared openly with everyone, used to encrypt data or verify signatures in asymmetric encryption
+- **Public Key Cryptography** — Encryption system using two mathematically linked keys: a public key and a private key
 ## R
 - **Ransomware** — Malware that encrypts files and demands payment for decryption
 - **RCE** — Remote Code Execution, running code on a target system remotely